Harshcodes04/PrepWise/README.md

 # GenProp

-GenProp is a web application featuring a bespoke, terminal-inspired dark-mode interface (Cosmovoid) and backend integration with Gemini AI for generating technical interview reports.
+GenProp is a web application featuring a bespoke backend integration with Gemini AI for generating technical interview reports.

 ## Structure